thomasabishop/eolas/zk/Transistors.md

 small base current controls the larger collector-emitter current through a process called current amplification.

-This happens because of how voltage works.
-Voltage is the potential difference between two terminals in a circuit.
-A high voltage increases the flow of current whereas low voltage restricts or reduces it.

-It follows from this that when the voltage at the base is high, a current flows from the collector to the emitter and the transistor is "on".
-Whereas when the voltage at the base is low no current flows from the collector to the emitter and the transistor is "off".
+When a small voltage is applied to the base, it allows a small current to flow from the base to the emitter.
+This base current triggers a much larger current to flow from the collector to the emitter.
+Think of it like a water valve: a small turn of the handle (base current) can control a large flow of water (collector-emitter current).
+The transistor amplifies this effect, allowing a tiny input signal to control a much larger output.

 ## Transistors and logic gates